tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Entities-Search/tutorial-bing-entities-search-single-page-app.md

     if (results.queryContext.alteredQuery)
         document.forms.bing.query.value = results.queryContext.alteredQuery;

-    // for each possible section, render the resuts from that section for (section in {pole: 0, mainline: 0, sidebar: 0}) {
+    // for each possible section, render the results from that section for (section in {pole: 0, mainline: 0, sidebar: 0}) {
         if (results.rankingResponse[section])
             showDiv(section, renderResultsItems(section, results));